 Resource Category Resource Requested (Include Cost) Discuss how the new resource will impact your unit's effectiveness in providing service to the colleges or other groups and what college planning reflects or suggests this need.
 College(s) requesting this new resource to your unit.
 (Leave blank if none) Rank Positions: Discuss the impact new and/or replacement management and/or staff will have on your unit's service to the colleges.
 1: Classified Staff X 2: Administrator Assoc.
 Vice Chancellor- (Grade L) Executive Director- (Grade J) Program Manager- (Grade D) X 3: Faculty Associate Vice Chancellor: duties for CREL lead currently extend beyond the role of Dean of Instruction, requires coordination with high-level industry partners, CEOs, and other Educational Administrators, including partnership coordination with community college Presidents, Vice Chancellors, and Chancellors, including State Chancellors, as well as ongoing interactions with state and federal lobbyists.
 This will better position CREL to leverage funding and engage in the decision-making process at the administrative level.
-1 Faculty Director (TBD) Program Manager: the number of projects for the centers of excellence.
-3 Program Manager: the number of projects for the centers of excellence have extended.
+1 Faculty Director (TBD) Executive Director: as the role of Dean of CREL has evolved, the current Program Director role (who oversees all demonstration projects) has extended to include more administrative duties and overall oversight of team beyond project planning.
+This will enable more active decision-making to create more efficiency in work process and communications.
+Program Manager: the number of projects for the centers of excellence 3 have extended.
 We currently have one Program Manager and one Program Director managing all the work of the construction projects, which involves extensive coordination, scheduling, planning, and processing of the operational paperwork with 3 rd parties required for proposals, bids, permits, and approvals.
 This work will also evolve to include management and coordination of the activities associated with the students and the community in the utilization of the technology.
 6

 Faculty Director: serve as the primary communicator to encourage Faculty and Staff participation and collaboration in identifying program needs and recommended strategies for meeting identified needs, including curriculum innovation and development and articulation with potential transfer institutions, high schools and employers, monitoring of program effectiveness, and promotion of instructional programs.
-2 Professional Development: Describe briefly, the effectiveness of the professional development your unit will be engaged in (either providing or attending) during the next cycle 1: Provide Professional Development X 2: Attend Professional Development Grant Writing: as more partnerships particular to state and federal grants in clean energy have been requested by numerous industry partners, a grant writer with specific knowledge and experience within this field is necessary for meeting the demand of the community.
+2 Professional Development: Describe briefly, the effectiveness of the professional development your unit will be engaged in (either providing or attending) during the next cycle 1: Provide Professional Development X 2: Attend Professional Development Grant Writing : as more partnerships particular to state and federal grants in clean energy have been requested by numerous industry partners, a grant writer with specific knowledge and experience within this field is necessary for meeting the demand of the community.
 4 Facilities: If your unit receives a building remodel or renovation, additional furniture or beyond routine maintenance, explain how this request or requests will impact your unit's service to the colleges.
 X 1: Space Allocation 2: Renovation 3: Furniture 4: Other 5: Beyond Routine Maintenance CREL staff in one location as a unit with leadership in separate offices; Ex: Dean and Program Director share space in a conference room which makes it difficult when in different meetings or on zoom, especially with 3 rd parties.
 Communication is currently inefficient and time consuming in conducting meetings and conferences, and 3 rd parties are often stifled in their disclosures.
 5